bransfieldjack/Data_Centric_Development_Milestone_Project/README.md

 All required packages have been upgraded to the latest versions where possible.
 With regards to the secret keys used for the BOTO3 library to upload to the AWS S3 bucket, these keys have not been included in any github push and are stored in a secure, offline location.
 An approriate IAM user has been added for this web app in AWS and granted the necessary permissions to ensure all CRUD functionality is functioning as intended.
+Two factor authentication has been enabled for both the user and root accounts on AWS and the MLab administrator account used to host my MongoDB.

 ![Github Security Alerts. ](https://s3-us-west-2.amazonaws.com/data-centic-development-storage/readme.md/security/alerts.PNG)
 ![Requests package upgrade. ](https://s3-us-west-2.amazonaws.com/data-centic-development-storage/readme.md/security/requests.PNG)